amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 {% codeblock LinkedList.addFirst lang:js%}
 /**
-  * Adds element to the begining of the list.
+  * Adds an element to the beginning of the list.
 Similar to Array.unshift
   * Runtime: O(1)
   * @param {any} value
   */